Deploying Django app to an AWS EC2 instance can be perceived as complex.

 Django Application

-• Your app needs to respect environment variables like DATABASE_URL for the database credentials, DJANGO_ALLOWED_HOSTS for the list of allowed domains, DJANGO_SECRET_KEY and REDIS_URL if applicable.
+• Your app needs to respect environment variables like DATABASE_URL for the database credentials, ALLOWED_HOSTS for the list of allowed domains, SECRET_KEY and REDIS_URL if applicable.

 • Please, don't forget to have DEBUG turned off when you deploy to a publicly accessible environment.